I moved to Da Nang from the USA in 2018. I visit Hoi An regularly on my motorbike for coffee, to eat, or to explore.

 The two cities are close enough that you can stay in one and easily visit the other.
 Read about getting from Da Nang to Hoi An and how to get around Da Nang or Hoi An.

-You’ll want to check the best time to visit Da Nang (which applies to Hoi An, too), learn how to get your SIM card, and which apps to use for traveling in Vietnam.
+You’ll want to check the best time to visit Da Nang or Hoi An, learn how to get your SIM card, and which apps to use for traveling in Vietnam.
+Here’s my VND money guide, which details using ATMs and exchanging currency.
+Join my free Da Nang, Hoi An & Hue travel planning group, where I will personally answer any questions you have on either city.

 Da Nang vs. Hoi An: My First-Hand Comparison